angold5/aws-cloudformation-resource-providers-ecr/aws-ecr-repository/docs/lifecyclepolicy.md

 Passing in a parameter to the Lifecycle.
 "Use !Sub |" and the put the parameter in "${}"

 ### YAML
+    RetainedImageCount:
+      Description: >
+        The number of ECR Images that should be retained in an ECR Repository.
+        Default is 999 number of images.
+      Type: Number
+      Default: 999

 <pre>
   TestRunnerImageRepository:
     Type: AWS::ECR::Repository